Eagle Point, Wisconsin

 Eagle Point is a town in Chippewa County in the U.S. state of Wisconsin.
 The population was 3,053 at the 2010 census.
 The unincorporated communities of Eagle Point and Eagleton are located in the town.

 Geography

 The town of Eagle Point is located in central Chippewa County and is bordered to the south by the city of Chippewa Falls.
-The south-flowing Chippewa River forms the eastern border of the town, impounded into two reservoirs: Old Abe Lake in the north and Lake Wissota in the south.
+The southward-flowing Chippewa River forms the eastern border of the town, impounded into two reservoirs: Old Abe Lake in the north and Lake Wissota in the south.
 The dams forming Old Abe Lake are just upstream from the unincorporated community of Jim Falls, across the river to the east in the town of Anson.

 According to the United States Census Bureau, the town of Eagle Point has a total area of 171.6 sqkm, of which 157.7 sqkm is land and 13.9 sqkm, or 8.10%, is water.